goatandsheep/McMaster_Notes/SFWR_ENG_4DB3.md

 2. Try looking at each FD and tracing through to see if there is an that results in the same answer, **e.g.** in {`A->B`, `B->C`, `A->C`}, you can remove `A->C`.

 **Closure**
-: the set of values that are connected using the FDs without repeating, identified by $set^+$
+: the set of values that are connected using the FDs without repeating, identified by $\rm{set}^+$

+The order of elements in the set does not matter

 **Anomaly**: unmatched or missing information, caused by limitations or flaws within a given database.
 Anomalies can often cause redundancy